simonebraga/software_engineering_project_2020/RASD/RASD.md

 | The application stores data about accidents                  | No     | Machine    |
 | The application analyzes data to identify suggestions        | No     | Machine    |

-\* MTS and Municipality are considered part of the world, as they are not part of the application.
+\* MTS and Municipality are considered part of the world, as they are not part of the software to be.

 ## Definitions and acronyms